zzg890/vch-docs/docs/management-platform/workspaces/multi-workspace-management.md

 <img width="1793" height="202" alt="image" src="https://github.com/user-attachments/assets/5356e590-644d-4613-96ce-403e70360ad5" />

-After clicking the "**Delete**" button, a deletion prompt box will pop up, click on the **confirmation**, the selected workspace data will be deleted.
+After clicking the "**Delete**" button, a deletion prompt box will pop up, click on the **OK**, the selected workspace data will be deleted.

 Note: Deletion is not recoverable after deletion, please be careful; the delete button of the current workspace will be disabled.